Lanchon/REPIT/README.md

 ##### Partition Types
 - `ext4` and `vfat`: these partitions have full move, resize and wipe support.
-- `f2fs`: f2fs partitions can be moved and wiped, and can only be resized while wiping them. (tools to resize f2fs file systems do not exist for now.)
+- `f2fs`: f2fs partitions can be moved and wiped, and can only be resized while wiping them.
+<br>(tools to resize f2fs file systems do not exist for now.)
-- `swap`: swap partitions can be wiped, and can only be moved or resized while wiping them. (it makes no sense to retain their content.)
+- `swap`: swap partitions can be wiped, and can only be moved or resized while wiping them.
+<br>(it makes no sense to retain their content.)
-- `raw`: raw partitions are treated as opaque blobs and can only be moved. neither resizing nor wiping is supported.
+- `raw`: raw partitions are treated as opaque blobs and can only be moved.
+<br>(neither resizing nor wiping is supported.)

 ##### Supported Features